allegheny-college-cmpsc-101-fall-2023/fibonacci-algorithms-starter/writing/reflection.md

 #### Two outputs from running the `iterativetuple`

+TODO: Provide the output for running `iterativetuple` with a large and small input
-TODO: Provide a fenced code block with the requested outputs
+TODO: Use fenced code blocks to provide the requested outputs

 #### Two outputs from running the `iterativelist`

+TODO: Provide the output for running `iterativelist` with a large and small input
-TODO: Provide a fenced code block with the requested outputs
+TODO: Use fenced code blocks to provide the requested outputs

 #### Two outputs from running the `recursivetuple`

+TODO: Provide the output for running `recursivetuple` with a large and small input
-TODO: Provide a fenced code block with the requested outputs
+TODO: Use fenced code blocks to provide the requested outputs

 #### Two outputs from running the `recursivelist`

+TODO: Provide the output for running `recursivelist` with a large and small input
-TODO: Provide a fenced code block with the requested outputs
+TODO: Use fenced code blocks to provide the requested output

 ## Performance Analysis

-TODO: Provide five paragraphs that explain which algorithm is fastest, by how much it is faster, and how you knew that it was faster, referencing the data in the aforementioned command outputs to support your response.
-You should make sure that you answer the following research questions:
+TODO: Provide five paragraphs that explain which algorithm is fastest, by how much it is faster, and how you knew that it was faster, referencing the data in the previously recorded outputs to support your response.
+You should make sure that you answer the following research questions (RQs):

 - RQ: Is `fibonaccicreator` faster with a list or a tuple?
 - RQ: Is `fibonaccicreator` faster with recursion or iteration?